Sitting after Hip Replacement (Hip TEP) - How's it going?

 Advantages: Comfortable for leaning back.

-Disadvantages: Very often too low; standing up can be painful and stressful.
-Recommended: armchair with standing aid or extra seat cushion.
+Disadvantages: Very often too deep; standing up can be painful and burdensome.
+Recommended: Chair with lift assistance or extra seat cushion.

 Armchair with stand-up assistance (electric)

-Advantages: Supports controlled standing up; particularly helpful for those with limited strength.
+Advantages: Supports controlled standing; especially helpful with reduced strength.

 Disadvantages: More expensive, possibly not immediately available — but very helpful in the early postoperative phase.